Vijayscala/interview-questions-1/roles/devops/README.md

 * Are you familiar with just linux or have you worked with Windows environments as well?
   * If yes to windows do you use powershell?
 Octopus Deploy?
 TeamCity?
 Active Directory?
 Azure?

-#### Security Questions

-* Difference between authorization and authentication?
-* Describe two-factor authentication
-* Describe how would you secure a web application
-  * HTTP vs HTTPS
-* Talk about PKI/your experience with SSL/Certificates

 #### Cloud Questions

-* Have you used AWS or other cloud platforms?
-  * How long for?
-  * In production or just at home on personal projects?
-* How to keep logs on servers or containers with ephemeral storage?
-* Where to look when trying to reduce cloud costs without reducing capacity?
-* Name the "Big Three" cloud providers
-  * AWS
-  * GCE
-  * Azure

-##### AWS Questions

 * Describe the advantages/disadvantages of using CloudFormation to manage your resources
 * Would you use CloudFormation to create a RDS database?